vuanhtuan1012/deep-learning-with-pytorch/README.md

 :warning: **NOTE:**
 -   If we choose a linear function as activation function, the neural network will become the logistic regression since the combination of two linear functions is a linear function.
--   RELU is a non-linear function.  relu(x)=max(0,x)
+-   [RELU](https://pytorch.org/docs/stable/generated/torch.nn.ReLU.html) is a non-linear function.
+By using RELU function as the activation function, we suppose that for each input certain activation units are activated (those with non-zero values) while others turned off (those with zero values).
--   Softmax function rescales an n-dimensional value so that its elements lie in the range  [0, 1]  and sum to 1.
+-   [Softmax function](https://pytorch.org/docs/stable/generated/torch.nn.Softmax.html) rescales an n-dimensional value so that its elements lie in the range [0, 1] and sum to 1.

 The code of this part is similar to the one in the part [Logistic Regression](#iii-logistic-regression), except two methods `__init__()` and `forward()` of the class `MnistModel`.